bstefanescu/koa-webapp/README.md

 You can access the `koa` instance using the `koa` property: `app.koa`.
 Also, the `WebApp` instance can be accessed from the `koa` instance using the `webapp` property: `koa.webapp`.  \
 The `WebApp` class provides a `callback()` method which is shortcut to the embeded `koa` instance method with the same name.
 To start the application invoke the `start(port)` method which is returning a promise which resolves when the http server is ready.
 To control how the http server is created you need to overwrite the `createServer` method (if you need for example to use https).
 The default createServer method is just creating a http server using the koa's callback: `return http.createServer(this.callback());`

-You can optionally define a method named `aboutToStart(port)` on the WebApp class to be called after the setup is done and before the http server starts listening.
+You can optionally define a method named `onStart(port)` on the WebApp class to be called after the setup is done and before the http server starts listening.

 ### Properties: